RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/use-case-overview.md

 1- _The Credit Card Holder starts a dispute with the CC Issuer._

-2- _The CC Issuer needs to decide what type of processing is required for the dispute (automated chargeack or normal processing).Jump to step 3.1. or 3.2._
+2- _The CC Issuer needs to decide what type of processing is required for the dispute (automated chargeback or normal processing).Jump to step 3.1. or 3.2._

 3.1- _The CC Issuer process the automated chargeback.
 Jump  to step 5.1._

-3.2 - _The CC Issuer needs to do standard processing, contact the Card Processing network to start the dispute, the Credit Processing Network then contacts the CC Acquirer that requests evidence to the merchant and a formal response to the dispute._
+3.2 - _The CC Issuer needs to do standard processing.
+A risk assessment for the dispute is required._

-3.3 - _The Merchant send the evidence and response to the CC Issuer_

-4- _The CC Issuer assess the risk of the dispute._
+4 - _Based on the provided data (credit card holder status, dispute amount, etc.), CC Issuer assesses the risk of the dispute._

 4.1- _The CC Issuer requests a manual approval for the dispute from a knowledge worker.
 Jump to step 5.1. or 5.2_

-4.2- _The CC Issuer based on the data resolves the case.
+4.2- _The CC Issuer based on the data resolves the case by either accepting or rejecting the dispute.
 Jump to step 5.1. or 5.2_

 5.1- _The dispute is accepted and the money reimbursed to the CC Holder and the backoffice chargeback for fee transactions started_